Ginza is too hot for fashion

 On weekends, Chuo-Dori is closed to traffic.
 Cars can only get across it at the intersection.
 Everywhere else is a pedestrian mall.
 Umbrellas with tables and chairs are on the road for shoppers to use. t’s nice in spring and autumn.
 But in the Tokyo summer, it can feel oppressive.

-Photographers were there to capture it.
+Photographers captured it.
 They had their big cameras and even bigger zoom lenses.
 Their favorite place is the 4-Chome intersection.
 It’s a magnet for people.
 On one side is the famous Wako Department Store with its clock tower.
 Across the road is the Nissan Showroom.

 Ginza Yamaha Building